SoggySupernova/AutoLongRedditStories/README.md

 # AutoLongRedditStories
 Automate those annoying AI-narrated Reddit stories with minecraft parkour in the background<br/>

-Disclaimer: this project is an experiment and is mostly vibe coded
+Disclaimer: this project is an experiment and has some AI-generated code

+# Todo priority
+- chattertesting -> chatter
+- speed up audio and srt
+- fix srt flickering
+- fix utf-8 error

 # TODO
 - some sort of welcome screen with a "generate topics or I already have an idea" choices
-- add tts generation to the loop
+- implement script generation
 - easy install script
 - thumbnail generator
-- captions generator
-- render final video
-- folder structure